Tiger Mountain State Forest

 Middle Fork Trail / Snoqualmie Ranger District / Mt.
 Baker-Snoqualmie National Forest

-- Developed a shared trail access plan for the US Forest Service by working cooperatively with other recreation and conservation groups, 2001.
+In 2001 Evergreen developed a shared trail access plan for the US Forest Service by working cooperatively with other recreation and conservation groups.
+Evergreen continues to maintain this trail.

 Cle Elum Ranger District / Wenatchee National Forest